jbpawlik/formulary/README.md

 Similar to Patch but replaces the original version of the resource; Patch supplies instructions to modify the resource.

 http://localhost:3000/users/:id  DELETE /users/:id(.:format) users#destroy
 Sending a DELETE request here deletes the user.
-Users cannot delete other users without their login credentials.
+The user login credentials must be send with the request.

 The Medication class also has full REST functionality.
 The routes are listed below: http://localhost:3000  medications GET /medications(.:format) medications#index